admb-project/admb/INSTALL.md

 **Unix**

-To build with Linux, MacOS, Solaris BSD or MinGW-w64 in Windows, read the [BuildingSourceUnix](docs/install/BuildingSourceUnix.md).
+To build with Linux, MacOS, Solaris, BSD or MinGW-w64 in Windows, read the [BuildingSourceUnix](docs/install/BuildingSourceUnix.md).

 ---
 For help and support, email <users@admb-project.org>.